-Planning Commission Agenda Thursday, January 27, 2022- 5:15 PM Council Chambers - New London Municipal Building
+Planning Commission Agenda

+Thursday, February 24, 2022, 5:15 PM

+Council Chambers - New London Municipal Building
-- 1. Call to Order

-- 2. Adopt Agenda-Memorandum

-- 3. Approval of the December 26, 2021 meeting minutes

-- 4. Project Presentation by Cedar Corp for review of the final draft for Chapter 8 of the Comprehensive Plan.
-Resolution consideration and Public Hearing scheduled for the February P.C. meeting.

-- 5. Continued discussion of the I.P.M.C.
-(International Property Maintenance Code)

-- 6. Discuss upcoming agenda items

-- 7. Review next meeting date

-- 8. Adjourn
+- 1. Call to Order - 2.
+Adopt Agenda - 3.
+Approval of the January 27, 2022 and February 07, 2022 special meeting minutes - 4.
+Public Hearing for Chapter 8 amendment proposal to the Comprehensive Plan - 5.
+Continuation of International Property Maintenance Code discussion - 6.
+Update on Planning Issues and other Agenda Items - 7.
+Review next meeting date - 8.
+Adjournment

-Bob Besaw, Chairman: Planning Commission Chairman
+Bob Besaw, Chairman Planning Commission Chairman

-Agenda items are listed so as to accurately describe the actions or issue being considered instead of simply the document listing title or the parties to a contract.
+\Agenda items are listed so as to accurately describe the actions or issue being considered instead of simply the document listing title or the parties to a contract.
 This is done as such titles or a list of parties to a contract conveys insufficient information to the public on whether a topic or project they are interested in is being considered.
 It is the policy of the City of New London to comply in good faith with all applicable regulations, guidelines, etc. put forth in the Americans with Disabilities Act (ADA).
 To that end, it is the City's intent to provide equal opportunity for everyone to participate in all programs and/or services offered, to attend every public meeting scheduled, and to utilize all public facilities available.
 Any person(s) in need of an alternative format (i.e. larger print, audio tapes, Braille, readers, interpreters, amplifiers, transcription) regarding information disseminated by the City of New London should notify the City 48 hours prior to a meeting, etc., or allow 48 hours after a request for a copy of brochures, notices, etc. for delivery of that alternative format.
 Contact ADA Coordinator Chad Hoerth by telephone through: (Relay Wisconsin) - 920/ 982-8500 or (Voice) - 920/982-8500 and in person/letter at 215 N. Shawano Street, New London, WI 54961.